-The American Quarter Horse Youth World Cup is an international event that is held every two years and is hosted by a different country each time.
-The 2012 Youth World Cup was held in Kreuth, Germany, and the 2014 Youth World Cup was hosted by Bryan/College Station, Texas.
+The American Quarter Horse Youth World Cup is an international event hosted every two years by a different country.
+The 2012 Youth World Cup was held in Kreuth, Germany, the 2014 Youth World Cup was hosted by Bryan/College Station, Texas, the 2016 Youth World Cup was held in Tamworth, New South Wales and the 2018 Youth World Cup took place in Bryan/College Station, Texas.

 To level the playing field, competing Youth World Cup team members do not show their own horses.
 The host country provides each team's horses for clinics and competition.
 AQHA relies heavily on AQHA Professional Horsemen and owners to supply this event with the best American Quarter Horses around.

 On June 28 through July 8, 2018, American Quarter Horse youth competitors from around the world flocked to Texas for an international showdown.
 View the schedule of the 2018 Youth World Cup and see event coverage here.